 In the mangroves of Utila lives the endangered Utila spiny-tailed iguana, or ‘swamper’ as it’s affectionately known.
 Utila is the only place in the world where this particular species of iguana is found.

 The Iguana Research and Breeding Station was set up in 1998, primarily to protect the swamper and its mangrove habitat.
-The charity, run with the help of volunteers, also has a breeding programme to increase numbers of swampers on the island.
+The charity, run with the help of volunteers, also has a breeding programme to increase the number of swampers on the island.

 Visitors can visit the station and take a tour to learn about the endangered iguanas and gain some insight into other wildlife on Utila.
 It’s open Monday to Friday from 9:30 am – 12 pm and 1:30 pm to 5 pm.
 The station also offers three great hiking tours.
 They give the opportunity to explore the Iron Bound mangrove forest, the Dead Lagoon and the Fresh Water Caves.

-For those that would like to get more involved, the charity relies on volunteers to keep it running.
-There’s all types of things you could help with so get in touch and see what they need.
+For those who would like to get more involved, the charity relies on volunteers to keep it running.
+There are all types of things you could help with so get in touch and see what they need.

 9. Marvel at the Psychedelic ‘Treetanic’ Bar